Where Are They Now?

 See the blog post: Remembering Lamar Alford, David Haskell, and Jeffrey Mylett.

-Braha continued performing in Godspell for over a year and was then successful in getting work in television and motion pictures.
+Herb Braha passed away in February 2016.
+An original cast member in the 1971 productions of Godspell at La MaMa and Cherry Lane, Braha had continued performing in Godspell for over a year and was then successful in getting work in television and motion pictures.
 In 1982 he founded a successful business supplying materials for costumes.
-His company continues to provide costume-related materials for stage productions, operas, and movies, including the Pirates of the Caribbean series, Ironman, and many others.
-Braha lives in the Los Angeles area.
+His company provided costume-related materials for stage productions, operas, and movies, including the Pirates of the Caribbean series, Ironman, and many others.
+Braha lived in the Los Angeles area.

 Peggy Gordon was a member of the original Godspell cast and she also wrote the music for “By My Side,” a song in the show.
 Since then, she has enjoyed a varied career in theater, publishing, television, film and recordings.
 Some of her writing/composing credits are as follows: She co-wrote the long-running Off-Broadway comedy, Taboo in Revue, winner of the Manhattan Association of Cabaret’s Best Musical Comedy Award with fellow Godspell alum, Robin Lamont.
 She co-wrote the book, music and lyrics for the new musical comedy, Mating Habits of the Urban Mammal, with Michael Leeds, a Tony-nominated Broadway director.
 This show has been successfully produced in Boston, Miami and Atlanta.